mucommander/mucommander/readme.txt

 - Icons by Mark James released under the Creative Commons Attribution License.
  Mark James can be found at http://famfamfam.com .

+- the Furbelow library released under the GNU LGPL license.
+Furbelow can be found at http://sourceforge.net/projects/furbelow .

 Credits